microsoft/demikernel/man/demi_pop.md

 ## Name

-`demi_pop` - Pops a scatter-gather array from an I/O queue.
+`demi_pop` - Asynchronously pops a scatter-gather array from an I/O queue.

 ## Synopsis